DETAILED ACTION

 Greyscale

-also known as 6-methyl nicotine or 2-methyl-5-[1-methylpyrrolidin-2-yl]pyridine and further comprising at least one excipient, at least one organic acid, at least one chemosensory irritant, at least one flavoring agent, a substrate and combinations thereof, wherein the product is in the form of an oral pouch, and wherein the THR product is entirely devoid of (R) or (S) nicotine.
+also known as 6-methyl nicotine or 2-methyl-5-[1-methylpyrrolidin-2-yl]pyridine; at least one organic acid or salt thereof; at least one flavoring agent such as ethyl vanillin, cinnamaldehyde, or citral; and further comprising a chemosensory irritant, at least one excipient such as a binder, a sweetener, a polymer, or a carrier wherein the pyridine compound is adsorbed onto the carrier; wherein the product is in the form of an oral pouch, and wherein the product is entirely devoid of (R) or (S) nicotine.

 Tanakit et al. teaches smoking cessation products comprising 6-methylnicotine and methods of treating nicotine addiction using a smoking cessation production comprising 6-methylnicotine (abstract).
 Tanakit et al. teaches smoking cessation aids containing 6-methylnicotine, more particularly, a pouch containing a 6-methylnicotine salt or complex, wherein the pouch can be used to deliver 6-methylnicotine through the oral mucosa [0002].
 Tanakit et al. further teaches methods of treating nicotine addiction and methods of treating symptoms of nicotine withdrawal by administering 6-methylnicotine using a smoking cessation product [0002].